 State Bird Provisions serves their food dim-sum style, so you know they’re already ahead of the game.
 This small plate way of eating lets you try more of the menu, which is a good thing seeing as how hard it is to decide between dishes like halibut tartar and Kung Pao beef tongue.

 7. The Cavalier – 360 Jessie Street, San Francisco, CA

 The Cavalier is a British-themed brasserie that was named a James Beard Semi-Finalist for “Best New Restaurant in America” in 2014.
-No wonder, with menu items like pan seared Alaskan salmon, truffle vinaigrette salad, Welsh rabbit soufflé, and leg of California lamb.
+With menu items like pan seared Alaskan salmon, truffle vinaigrette salad, Welsh rabbit soufflé, and leg of California lamb, this was an easy choice for the top 10 restaurants in San Francisco.
 Make sure you try the “Marlowe” burger; it’s a San Fran favorite.

 6. Boulevard – 1 Mission St, San Francisco, CA

 Boulevard is an upscale restaurant with French influences in the Financial District of San Francisco.
 Dishes like filet mignon, scallops, quail, and crab salad are served in a dimly-lit, and cozy space.
 It may be a pricier option but the great food makes it worth dropping the extra cash.